 The Company has granted the CP Vendors a 2% NSR with respect to the ChurchKey Property upon commencement of commercial production.
 In addition, the Company had the exclusive right to purchase 1% of the NSR at any time in the first four years following closing for \$425,000 if it makes an annual payment of \$25,000 on each of the 4 anniversaries of closing.
 The Company has not made such payments to date.
 If such option is not exercised, the Company will have the non-exclusive right to purchase that 1% of the NSR for the equivalent of 275,000 pounds of copper multiplied by the quoted London Metal Exchange price at the date of the purchase at any time up to the date of commencement of commercial production.
-The Company will also have the non-exclusive right to purchase the remaining 1% of the NSR for the equivalent of 400,000 pounds of copper multiplied by the quoted London Metal Exchange price at the date of the purchase at any time up to the date of commencement of commercial production.
+The Company will also have the non-exclusive right to purchase the remaining 1% of the NSR for the equivalent of 400,000 pounds of copper multiplied by the quoted London Metal Exchange price at the date of commencement of commercial production.
 No shares issuable in connection with this agreement.

-The CP Option Agreement was amended on June 1, 2021 and further amended on April 14, 2022 to add additional claims staked by the CP Vendors to the ChurchKey Property.
+The CP Option Agreement was amended on October 15, 2019, June 5, 2021, and April 14, 2022 to add additional claims staked by the CP Vendors to the ChurchKey Property.
 No additional consideration is due pursuant to these amendments.